segmentr-package/segmentr/cran-comments.md

 - Conformed `Authors@R` to CRAN guidelines
 - Cited researchers of the base papers and linked the paper in DESCRIPTION
 - Included Acknowledgments in README
+- Remove graphs from the `./vignettes/segmentr.R` file to avoid graphical device error

 ## Test environments